josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     @on(DataTable.RowSelected)
     def on_row_clicked(self, event: DataTable.RowSelected) -> None:
         """
-        Similarly, when the user selects on a row it generates a RowSelected method What we do on the 'on_row_clicked' method is to capture the event, get the row contents and construct a new modal screen (RunnerDetailScreen) which we push on top of the regular screen.
+        Similarly, when the user selects a row it generates a RowSelected method What we do on the 'on_row_clicked' method is to capture the event, get the row contents, and construct a new modal screen (RunnerDetailScreen) which we push on top of the regular screen.
-        There we show the runner details in a different way.
+        There we show the runner details differently.
         """
         table = event.data_table
         row = table.get_row(event.row_key)